jvff/onc-rpc/README.md

 `program_module::SyncClient` to connect to a remote server and execute procedure calls.

+There is also `program_module::AsyncClient` that immediately returns after each call and returns a future that will send the request and retrieve the response when polled.
+This allows more control over the execution of the remote calls and integrates with asynchronous code using futures.

 ## Status

-This crate should not be considered stable before development of its internal tests is complete and more thorough real-world tests have been made.
+This crate is **currently unstable**.
+The macro syntax has a high probability of changing in the near future and the crate will only be considered stable after more tests have been developed and real-world usage also shows that it is stable.
 If you find any bugs or inconsistencies, please report them as GitHub issues.